 Natural and man-made disasters can occur without warning and individual preparedness is the cornerstone of emergency preparedness and response.
-Knowing how to prepare for and respond appropriately during emergencies can save your life and the lives of your family, neighbors and co-workers.
-The most common threat to the Auburn Montgomery Campus is severe weather.
+Knowing how to prepare for and respond appropriately during emergencies can save your life.
+The most common threat to the Auburn University at Montgomery campus is severe weather.
 However, other threats also exist.
 Colleges and universities are open environments creating the possibility of accidental and intentional chemical, biological, radiological, nuclear and explosive (CBRNE) incidents.
 Knowing the types of emergencies and common guidelines for handling those emergencies is the first step in being prepared.
 Please review the information on the website and become familiar with emergency procedures for the areas of campus you commonly visit.

 The emergency notification systems on campus are in place to alert faculty, staff, and students of imminent and urgent situations that may affect the campus.